canonical-web-and-design/docs-tutorials/lxd-gpu/lxd-cuda.md

     version 2.5.

 We'll be using Nvidia hardware alongside Nvidia's proprietary CUDA, as these currently constitute the most widely used GPGPU platform.

-However, as LXD's hardware passthrough capability can enable any other GPU hardware to appear natively to any deployment, using different GPUs or drivers with OpenCL should be possible.
+However, LXD's hardware passthrough enables any GPU hardware to appear natively to any deployment, which means that using different GPUs or drivers with OpenCL should be possible.

 As both Nvidia's drivers and CUDA are constantly in a rapid state of development, we're going to install and use the latest versions we can get hold